-By default, we propose that if both LDP and SR propose an IP2MPLS entry for the same IP prefix, then the LDP route is selected.
+By default, if both LDP and SR propose an IP to MPLS entry (IP2MPLS) for the same IP prefix, then the LDP route SHOULD be selected.

 A local policy on a router MUST allow to prefer the SR-provided IP2MPLS entry.